JowayYoung/pkg-master/readme.md

 `pkg-master new` | `pkg-master n` | Create Module `pkg-master publish` | `pkg-master p` | Publish Module

+- Create your module `pkg-master n`, provide some questions and answers to let you customize some basic files of your module
+- Enter the created module `cd yourModuleName`, and develop related functions
+- Publish the developed module `pkg-master p`, if error in execution steps, please repair and execute `pkg-master p` according to the prompt

 ### Language

-- zh 中文
+- [x] zh 中文
-- en English
+- [x] en English

 ### License